Lemonexe/PWN2/wiki/engine.md

 **AJAXload** - sends a GET call to url and returns a promise, which is resolved as the response

+**AJAXsave** - sends a POST call to url with data.
+Doesn't expect any answer at all.

 **JSONload** - operates the AJAXload - it parses the response as a JSON and executes callback upon it.

 **Array.prototype.getObj** - custom extension of the Array prototype.
 It's used for an array of objects - it searches itself and returns the object that contains given *key*: *value*.